 - If you want ground cover, strawberry plants are an excellent choice.

 IF YOU HAVE TO PLANT SOMETHING, PLANT SOMETHING THAT PROVIDES FOOD.

 Book recommendations on gardening.
-Get a copy from affiliate links below:
+Get a copy from the affiliate links below.

 Did you enjoy this project?
 Please share it with your friends using the sharing buttons.